Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex1_1_basicscalars_therm2d.rst

 .. _sphx_glr_examples_basics_ex1_1_basicscalars_therm2d.py:

-Basics Basics of pyvale point sensor simulation
+Basics: Pyvale point sensor simulation
 ================================================================================

-In this example we introduce the basic features of pyvale for point sensor simulation.
-We demonstrate quick sensor array construction with defaults using the pyvale sensor array factory.
+In this example we introduce the basic features of `pyvale` for point sensor simulation.
+We demonstrate quick sensor array construction with defaults using the `pyvale` sensor array factory.
 Finally we run a sensor simulation and display the output.

 Test case: Scalar field point sensors (thermocouples) on a 2D thermal simulation